DymNomZ/Notes/README.md

 - Want to group notes?
 No problem.
 Just click on the folder icon and create a folder, then move the notes to that folder.
 Easy!

 ### 🔄 Reordering
-- Newly added notes always get added to the bottom, but don't worry, as Notes! allows you to reorder your notes!
+- Newly added notes are added to the top, but don't worry, as Notes! allows you to reorder your notes!
 - Simply click and drag your notes to arrange them in the perfect sequence.

+### 💾 Robust Autosaving: Never lose your work again.
+- Real-time Debouncing: Saves your note moments after you stop typing, offering near-instant protection against unexpected shutdowns.
+- Periodic Backups: Automatically saves all changes every few minutes as a secondary safety net.
+- Save on Exit: Guarantees a final save whenever the application is closed or backgrounded.

+### ↔️ Responsive Layout
+- On a narrow window, enjoy a clean, scrollable list view.
+- Resize the window wider, and it automatically switches to a beautiful grid view to make better use of the space.

 ### ⚙️ Additional Settings
 When you decide to make Notes! app your daily driver, there's a few more options you want to look at.
 - **Stay On Top Toggle:** This keeps the window always on top of other applications, helping you focus on creating your notes.
 - **Ask Before Deleting:** This allows you to delete notes without having to confirm your decision, increasing your productivity.

-### 🚀 Tech Stack and Developers
+### 🚀 Tech Stack
 The app is written in **Dart** using the **Flutter** framework with **Visual Studio Code** as the editor.<br>
 **Hive** is used as the local database and the app is compiled using **Inno Compiler**.<br><br>
 <img src="https://skillicons.dev/icons?i=dart,flutter,vscode" />